 Child labor prevents children from getting the education they need to break free from the cycle of poverty.
 One in three children in child labor are out of school.

-World Vision places children at the center of all our holistic development work to equip communities to sustainably transform themselves.
+World Vision places children at the center of all our holistic development work to equip communities to sustainably transform their lives.

 Discover more about World Vision’s Bright Futures project aimed at reducing child labor in Honduras.